Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/index.rst

 - Debbie Eastwood & Sung Soo Koh from Waikato Regional Council
 - Rob Van Der Raaij from Wellington Regional Council
 - Jonny Horrox from West Coast Regional Council
+- Simon Matthews from the New Zealand Geotechnical Database
+- Chris Strang from Nelson City Council

 We would like to acknowledge Mike Kitteridge for his development of Tethys, and for providing assistance in using the platform and accessing data.
 We would like to acknowledge the New Zealand Geotechnical Database for providing us with groundwater level data.